Australian Native Plant Garden Design | Water-Wise & Wildlife

 Sun: Full sun

-Water: Low to moderate - adaptable
+Water: Low to moderate—tolerates wet conditions

 Sun: Full sun